vrajaram/CEBD-1160-BigDataTechnology/README.md

 ### Methods

 The target in our dataset is to predict whether the tumor is either malignant or benign.
-Therefore this model falls under the classification model of the supervised machine learning.
+Therefore this dataset falls under the classification model of the supervised machine learning.
 Hence, we use the Logistic Regressor built in scikit-learn for simplicity and applicability to the problem in hand.
 Psuedocode for the regressor can be found in this link (https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html)

 To train the model [2] and to obtain the metrics of the model [3], methods are available in the scikit learn.
 The graph is generated to compare the mean values of the features with type of tumor.